Oenothera speciosa

-Oenothera speciosa is a species in the Oenothera (evening primrose) family known by several common names, including pinkladies, pink evening primrose, showy evening primrose, Mexican primrose, amapola, and buttercups (not to be confused with true buttercups in the genus Ranunculus).
+Oenothera speciosa is a species in the evening primrose family known by several common names, including pinkladies, pink evening primrose, showy evening primrose, Mexican primrose, and buttercups (not to be confused with true buttercups in the genus Ranunculus).

 Description

 Oenothera speciosa is a herbaceous perennial wildflower.
 It has glabrous (smooth) to pubescent stems that grow to 50 cm in height.
 The pubescent leaves are alternate with very short or no petiole (sessile), reaching 10 cm long to 4 cm broad.
 They are variable in shape, from linear to obovate, and are toothed or wavy-edged.
 It produces single, four-petaled, cup-shaped flowers on the upper leaf axils.
 These fragrant shell-pink flowers bloom throughout the summer into early autumn.
 The 1+1/2 to 2 in flowers start out white and turn pink as they age.

 The flower throats, as well as the stigmas and stamens, have a soft yellow color.
 It blooms both day and night, but typically in the pre-dawn hours, closing when the full sun hits them.
 They bloom from March to July, and occasionally in the fall.
 The flowers are frequented by several insect species, but moths are the most common as the flowers are mostly open at night.